 A Few Exceptions

-Heatmaps and Incoming Feedback rely on the images and CSS files being publicly available, while HTML is collected and sent back to Hotjar directly from the visitor's device.
+Heatmaps and Feedback rely on the images and CSS files being publicly available, while HTML is collected and sent back to Hotjar directly from the user's device.

 When we collect a Recording, we attempt to store the CSS files on our side if they are accessible.
 If they are not accessible, we will attempt to load them directly from your server.
 This does mean that it is possible to view Recordings if the local device has access to these assets.